Site icon Our Breathing Planet

 Onyx River Physical Description

-Given its highly unique nature, the physical characteristics of the Onyx River naturally vary.
+Given its highly unique nature, the physical characteristics of the Onyx River understandably vary.
 When present, the small body of water flows westward through the Wright Valley.
-It also originates from the melting water of the Wright Lower Glacier, itself an astounding location.
+The flow also originates from the melting water of the Wright Lower Glacier, itself an astounding location.

-It also conceals another surprising fact.
-Interestingly, this beautiful yet freezing flow of meltwater does not flow into the ocean.
+Its nature also conceals another surprising fact.
+Interestingly, this beautiful yet freezing flow of meltwater does not wend its way into the ocean.
 The small flow is an excellent example of what is popularly known as endorheic drainage.
 This means it has no natural outflow to the ocean.

 Along with numerous other factors, the dimensions of this marvel of Nature vary from season to season.
-Some measurements nonetheless remain roughly the same during the time it does appear.
-The total length of the river measures about 20 mi (32 km).
+Some of its physical measurements nonetheless remain roughly the same during the time it does appear.
+The total length of the unique river measures approximately 20 mi (32 km).

-Winding along its course, the deceptively-named flow creates other marvels.
-That’s because it forms several smaller, equally fascinating tributaries.
+Winding along its course, the deceptively-named wonder creates still other marvels.
+That’s because it also forms several smaller, equally fascinating tributaries.
 When it does make its appearances, the final destination of the Onyx River remains the body of water known as Lake Vanda.

 Multiple monitoring stations currently exist along its winding length.
-These serve the purpose of studying and monitoring its impact on the surrounding environment.
-Some seasons, however, the flow of water evaporates before it reaches the frigid lake.
+These facilities serve the purpose of studying and monitoring its impact on the surrounding environment.
+During some local seasons, however, the flow of water actually evaporates before it reaches the frigid lake.

 Source: https://bit.ly/3yIij2v Photo: United States Geological Survey Public Domain Image